-Forecasts should be provided both under the baseline and the improvement alternative.
-Applicants should take care to ensure that the differences between the two reflect only the proposed project to be analyzed in the BCA and not impacts from other planned improvements.
-Forecasts should incorporate indirect effects (e.g., induced demand) to the extent possible.
-Applicants should also be especially wary of using simplistic growth assumptions (such as a constant annual growth rate) over an extended period of time without taking into account the capacity of the facility.
-It is not realistic to assume that traffic queues and delays would increase to excessively high levels with no behavioral response from travelers or freight carriers, such as shifting travel to alternate routes, transfer facilities, or time periods.
+Forecasts should be provided under both the baseline and the improvement alternative.
+Applicants should take care to ensure that the differences between the two reflect only the proposed project being analyzed in the BCA and not any impacts from other planned improvements.
+Forecasts should incorporate indirect effects (e.g., demand elasticity) to the extent possible.
+Applicants should also be especially wary of using simplistic growth assumptions (such as a constant annual growth rate) over an extended period of time without taking into account the underlying capacity of the facility.
+It is not realistic to assume that traffic queues and delays would increase to excessively high levels with no behavioral response from travelers or freight carriers, such as shifting travel to alternate routes, modes, or time periods.

 Applicants should not simply use traffic and travel information from the forecast year to estimate annual benefits.
 Instead, benefits should be based on the projected traffic level for each individual year.
-Given the nature of most traffic demand modeling, in which traffic levels are provided only for a base year and a limited number of forecast years, interpolation between the base and forecast years is likely to be necessary to derive such numbers.
-However, applicants should exercise extra caution when extrapolating beyond the years covered in a travel demand forecast, given the additional uncertainties and potential errors that such
+Given the nature of most travel demand modeling, in which traffic levels are provided only for a base year and a limited number of forecast years, interpolation between the base and forecast years is likely to be necessary to derive such numbers.
+However, applicants should exercise extra caution when extrapolating beyond the years covered in a travel demand forecast, given the additional uncertainties and potential errors that such calculations bring; in many cases, it would be more appropriate to cap the analysis period (or at least volumes) at the final year for which a reliable travel growth forecast is available, rather than extrapolating beyond that point.
+Applicants should carefully explain, justify, and document the long-term growth assumptions being applied in the analysis (including implicit assumptions reflected in any travel demand modeling results), including through direct comparisons with recent traffic volume growth and regional or project-area population growth trends.